Tree Work Permit

 Call Utility Notification Center of Colorado (UNCC) at 811 prior to submitting a permit to plant, remove tree, stump grind, or treat trees below soil grade to have the locations of underground utilities marked.
 This service is free of charge.
 The Town will not approve any permits until all utility locates have been completed.

-Once you have submitted a utility locate request, complete a free Tree Work Permit, the form can be accessed below or at the Leon A. Wurl Service Center located at 150 Bonnell Avenue.
+Once you have submitted a utility locate request, complete a free Tree Work Permit, the form can be accessed and submitted electronically please be sure to save a copy of the application for your records.

 The applicant shall, at the time of making the application, agree in writing, in all respects, to hold the town harmless and protect the town and the public at all times in connection with the planting, cutting, trimming, pruning, relocation, removal or destruction of any tree or woody plant to be planted, cut, trimmed, pruned, relocated, removed or destroyed under such permit.

-After the completed application has been received, the Town Arborist, or designee, will visit the site to confirm locations, site conditions, and utility markings.
-After the site visit, the Town Arborist will contact the applicant with any additional or follow up questions if necessary and then return a signed copy of the permit request for the applicant’s records.
-The Town Arborist, or designee, may add stipulations to the permit that must be adhered to as a part of the permitting approval process.
+After the completed application has been received, the Town Forester, or designee, will visit the site to confirm locations, site conditions, and utility markings.
+After the site visit, the Town Forester will contact the applicant with any additional or follow up questions if necessary and then return a signed copy of the permit request for the applicant’s records.
+The Town Forester, or designee, may add stipulations to the permit that must be adhered to as a part of the permitting approval process.